olpeh/olpeh.github.io/_posts/2021-02-16-the-ninety-ninety-rule.md

 >
 > — Olavi Haapala

-It is often way too easy to only think about the time spent coding a fix or a feature when doing estimations.
+It is often too easy to only think about the time spent coding a fix or a feature when doing estimations.
 However, based on my experience, that accounts only for the first 90% of the time – the other 90% remains.
-After you have coded something and opened a PR, there's still quite a lot of work remaining and you should be focusing on finaling one task all the way to prod before starting a new one.
+After you have coded something and opened a PR, there's still quite a lot of work remaining before the task is completed.
+This is also why you should be focusing on finalizing one task all the way to prod before starting a new one.

 ### Abandoned PRs Are the Worst

 I have personally opened quite many PRs in open source libraries without taking into account the amount of work that remains after you open a PR.
 You most probably will receive some feedback about your code changes and need to modify the code.
 Additionally you might need to add more tests and documentation, and communicate about the changes.
 All of this, even if small changes and casual communication takes quite a lot of time and mental energy if nothing else.
+Some of my PRs have been left abandonded due to lack of time or motivation to work on the remaining 90% of the work.

 Opening a PR and then abandoning it might be a huge burden for the maintainers.
 They need to keep communicating with you, checking up with your PR and waiting for you to contribute to the remaining 90% of the work.